rpsubc8/ESP32TinyFairChild/readmeEnglish.md

 </pre>

  To activate this mode, you must uncomment the line <b>use_lib_wifi</b> in <b>gbConfig.h</b><br>
+ If compilation for WIFI is enabled, the use of 200x150 video mode will be forced due to RAM requirements in https mode.
+The 320x200 mode with WIFI has worked for me, but the 360x200 mode sometimes ran out of RAM in requests.
  We must configure in the file <b>gbWIFIConfig.h</b> the data:
  <pre>
   #define gb_wifi_ssd "nombreDeNuestraRedWIFIdelRooter"